mstahv/hr-monitor/README.md

 Check the code for the details, that is the documentation :-)

 ## Running the application

 The project is a standard Maven project.
 To run it from the command line, type `mvn`, then open http://localhost:8080 in your browser.

 You can also import the project to your IDE of choice as you would with any  Maven project.
 Read more on [how to set up a development environment for Vaadin projects](https://vaadin.com/docs/latest/guide/install) (Windows, Linux, macOS).

+The charting library used in this example is commercial extension to Vaadin.
+Get a free trial from [Vaadin Charts](https://vaadin.com/charts) or re-write that part with [some OSS alternative](https://vaadin.com/directory/?q=).

-If you are not interested about the web tech, but just your heart rate, you can also use a deployed version:
+If you are not interested about the web tech, but just your heart rate, feel free to also use a deployed version:

 https://hr.dokku1.parttio.org/

 ## Deploying to Production

 To create a production build, call `mvn clean package -Pproduction`.
 This will build a JAR file with all the dependencies and front-end resources, ready to be deployed.
 The file can be found in the `target` folder after the build completes.